Making an API Request¶

 Note

 To simplify the URI display, each API is provided with only a resource-path and a request method.
-This is because the URI-scheme value of all APIs is HTTPS, and the endpoints in a region are the same.
-Therefore, the two parts are omitted.
+The URI-scheme of all APIs is HTTPS, and the endpoints of all APIs in the same region are identical.

 Request Methods¶